Brandy Norwood: Early life

 Brandy Rayana Norwood was born on February 11, 1979, in McComb, Mississippi, the daughter of Willie Norwood, a gospel singer and choir director, and Sonja Norwood (née Bates), a district manager for H&R Block.
 Norwood is the older sister of entertainer Ray J. Through their mother, the two are third cousins of guitarist and singer Bo Diddley.
 Rapper Snoop Dogg has claimed that he and Norwood are cousins, though Norwood has stated she is unsure if they are actually related.
 She is also reported to be a cousin of wrestler Mercedes Moné and rapper Daz Dillinger.

-Raised in a Christian household, Norwood started singing through her father's work as part of the choir at Southside Church of Christ, performing her first gospel solo at the age of two.
-In 1983, her parents relocated to Carson, California, where she was schooled at Bancroft Junior High School and later attended the Hollywood High Performing Arts Center.
-Norwood's interest in music and performing increased after becoming a fan of singer Whitney Houston at the age of seven, but at school, she experienced trouble with persuading teachers to send her on auditions as she found no support among the staff.
+Raised in a Christian household, Norwood began singing at an early age through her father's involvement in church ministry, performing her first gospel solo, a rendition of "Jesus Loves Me," at the age of two.
+In 1983, her parents relocated to Carson, California, a suburb of Los Angeles, after her father accepted a position as minister of music at Southside Church of Christ.
+There, she began her education at Ambler Avenue Elementary School before later attending Bancroft Junior High School.
+Norwood's interest in music and performing increased after becoming a fan of singer Whitney Houston at the age of seven.
+She subsequently enrolled at the Hollywood High Performing Arts Center, where she sought to pursue her artistic ambitions, though she encountered limited institutional support in securing audition opportunities.

-Norwood began entering talent shows by the time she was eleven, and, as part of a youth singing group, performed at several public functions.
-In 1990, she signed with Teaspoon Productions, headed by Chris Stokes and Earl Harris, who gave her work as a backing vocalist for their R&B boy band Immature and arranged the production of a demo tape.
-In 1993, amid ongoing negotiations with East West Records, Norwood's parents organized a recording contract with the Atlantic Recording Corporation after auditioning for Darryl Williams, the company's director of A&R. To manage her daughter, Norwood's mother resigned from her job, while Norwood herself dropped out of Hollywood High School, and was tutored privately from tenth grade onward.
+In 1989, Norwood met producer Marcus Aurelius, who undertook efforts to promote her career but was unsuccessful in obtaining a contract with a major record label.
+By the age of eleven, she was participating in talent competitions and performing at public events as a member of a youth singing group.
+In 1990, she signed with Teaspoon Productions, headed by Chris Stokes, who arranged for her to record backing vocals for the R&B group Immature and facilitated the production of a solo demo following unsuccessful plans to place her in a girl group.
+In 1993, amid ongoing negotiations with East West Records, Norwood's parents organized a recording contract with the Atlantic Recording Corporation after auditioning for Darryl Williams, the company's director of A&R, and general manager Sylvia Rhone.
+To manage her daughter, Norwood's mother resigned from her job, while Norwood herself dropped out of Hollywood High School, and was tutored privately from tenth grade onward.